 Thank you for stopping by WNA’s website.
-Here you’ll find plenty of information on how we are protecting, promoting, and advancing professional nursing in Wisconsin.
+Here you’ll find plenty of information on how we protect, promote, and advance professional nursing in Wisconsin

 If you’re already a member, thank you!
-If not, please consider joining today!
-You can find more information about joining by clicking here.
+If you are interested becoming more involved, check out our volunteer opportunities by clicking here.

 The Wisconsin Nurses Association is committed to nurses advancing our profession to improve health for Wisconsin.

 To be the voice and principal advocate for the nursing profession grounded in our core values.

 To be a true catalyst for transforming health care through advancing the nursing profession.

 Service-Focused: Keeping the needs and desires of members and those we serve at the center of our decisions and actions.

 Innovative: Continuously inventing and reinventing what we do and how we do it.

 Evidence-based: Use qualitative and quantitative data as a foundation in making informed decisions.